 A philosophy degree prepares you for more than one job title.
 It builds the kind of thinking, writing and decision-making skills that employers and graduate programs value in many fields.
-In a rapidly changing world, equip yourself with the skills that you need regardless of what your future job is.
-Philosophy graduates succeed because they know how to analyze complex problems, communicate clearly and adapt to new challenges.
+In a rapidly changing world, philosophy equips you with skills that matter in any career.
+Graduates succeed because they analyze complex problems, communicate clearly and adapt to new challenges.

 Philosophy does not train you for one narrow career.
 It prepares you for many paths by strengthening how you think and work.